 What is my debt to income ratio?

-Your DTI ratio helps lenders evaluate how much additional debt you can handle and how much of a credit risk you pose.
+Your debt to income ratio helps lenders evaluate how much additional debt you can handle and how much of a credit risk you pose.
 It is generally calculated by dividing your monthly income by your total monthly debt payments, including minimum credit card payments, auto loan and student loan payments and any other regular debt obligations.
-Your income isn't reported in your credit report, so as part of a loan application, lenders will often request either a self-reported estimate or documentation confirming income.
+Your income isn’t reported in your credit report, so as part of a loan application, lenders will often request either a self-reported estimate or documentation confirming income.

 Although your DTI ratio isn’t one of the key factors that calculate your credit score, it can have a significant impact on your ability to get credit.